Padmavathi-SJ/Study-Materials/Daily_Coding_Note/Strings.md

 * Find Substring from last of the Given String
 * Count the characters in each word in a given sentence
 * Triangle growing downwards
+* Wrong Ball
+* The Muskteers
+* Crazy String
+* Floating point number even or odd
+* Sort the fest
+* Sum of all sub-sequences of a number
+* Message decoding
+* Extraction of secret message